Our Faith Team

 Imam Salam Elmenyawi

-Salam, our non-denominational Muslim Chaplain, hails from Egypt.
-He has served both McGill and Concordia as Muslim chaplain for many years now.
-He is currently MORSL's interim co-director.
+Salam, our non-denominational Muslim volunteer, hails from Egypt.
+He has served both McGill and Concordia as Muslim volunteer for many years now.
 He is also president of the Muslim Council of Montreal, and is a very active advocate for student rights on campus and in the community.
 Salam loves to meet with students, and holds office hours by appointment.
-Memorable quote: "Sometimes I think the most important thing we chaplains can do is simply be seen together, laughing and getting along."
+Memorable quote: "Sometimes I think the most important thing we can do is simply be seen together, laughing and getting along."

 smenyawi [at] gmail.com (Email Salam)!